Julian22222/Wine-Shop/README-Notes.md

 # Different types of writing React components

-## React components can be either function or class.
+## React components can be either functional or class based.

 [Components](https://react.dev/reference/react/Component)

-1. Function example
+1. Function Component

 ```JS
 import Header from "./components/Header";  //<--importing other component in here, to use it in this component